PrincetonUniversity/install_lammps/01_installing/della/scripts.md

 # Della (CPU)

-Della is a heterogeneous cluster composed of more than 250 Intel nodes.
-The microarchitectures of the nodes are Cascade Lake, SkyLake and Broadwell.
-Della can be used to run a variety of jobs from single-core to parallel, multi-node jobs.
+[Della](https://researchcomputing.princeton.edu/systems/della) is a heterogeneous cluster.
+Della can be used to run a variety of jobs from serial to parallel, multinode.

 ### Mixed-precision version (recommended)

-Run the commands below to build LAMMPS in mixed precision for Della:
+Run the commands below to build LAMMPS in mixed precision for Della with [USER-INTEL](../misc/notes.md#USER-INTEL):

 ```bash
 $ ssh <YourNetID>@della.princeton.edu